aethertron/front-end-boilerplate/README.md

 I have an idea for a neat way to organise SASS files, in a modular approach, for a responsive forward-thinking and backwards-compatible site.

 I'm going to flesh out the method here, before using it for a web project.
-This repo will host a set of reusable boilerplate code, written with some opinionated design (not as in *visual* design) decisions.
+This repo will host a set of reusable boilerplate code, written with some opinionated structural decisions.

 ## Objectives